strncat/strncat.github.io/_posts/competitive-programming/project-euler/2025-01-19-project-euler-50-consecutive-prime-sum.markdown

 {% endhighlight %}
 <br>
 <!------------------------------------------------------------------------------------>
-Is that all?
-Does prime_numbers below need to have all the prime numbers below 1 million?
+But checking every pair below one million is a lot.
+Does prime_numbers above need to have all the prime numbers below 1 million?
 No!
-Another critical aspect to this problem is that there is another hint that I completely missed.
-The prime we're trying to find has to be below a million.
+Another critical hint to this problem that I completely missed is that the prime we're trying to find has to be below a million.
 In fact, the sum of the first $$546$$ primes will already exceed a million!
 Therefore, we can limit the search to a much smaller range of prime numbers.
-Just run the previous code with the array prime_numbers having only 546 prime numbers!
 <!------------------------------------------------------------------------------------>
 <br>
 {% highlight c++ %}
+std::vector<int> prime_numbers;
+std::unordered_map<int,int> consecutive_sums;
 void prime_sums() {
     int sum = 0;
-    int index = 0;
     prime_numbers.push_back(0); // fake prime
     consecutive_sums[0] = 0;
     for (int i = 0; i < N; i++) {